About the proposals

 - A rail port and lorry park

 - Dedicated road access directly from Junction 2 of the M69 and associated highway works

-- Landscaping including footpath and cycle links
+- Landscaping and open space including footpath and cycle links

 Who is deciding this application?

 The development is considered to be a nationally significant infrastructure project and, as such, the council will act as a statutory consultee in the process and will not be responsible for determining the application.

 Tritax Symmetry will be making a formal application to the Secretary of State for a development consent order.
 This is done through the Infrastructure Planning Unit (planninginspectorate.gov.uk), which is administered by the Planning Inspectorate.

 All documents forming the application, including any formal comments the council makes on the application, can be found on the above website.